cougargrades/publicdata/documents/com.ratemyprofessors/README.md

 # UH Instructor RateMyProfessors mapping

-A table of UH instructors and their estimated IDs on RateMyProfessors
+A table of UH instructors and their estimated IDs on RateMyProfessors.

+The values in the `rmpId` column can be used like so: `https://www.ratemyprofessors.com/ShowRatings.jsp?tid={rmpId}`

 ## Format